-Semaglutide Weight Loss Therapy in Miami, FL
+Semaglutide Weight Loss Therapy

 Clinically proven GLP-1 receptor agonist therapy supervised by the medical team at Rewind Anti-Aging of Miami.
 Patients in the landmark STEP trials lost an average of 14.9% of their body weight.

-2. Delayed Gastric Emptying
+Delayed Gastric Emptying

-3. Improved Insulin Sensitivity and Glucose Metabolism
+Improved Insulin Sensitivity

 Together, these three mechanisms create a powerful, multi-pathway approach to weight reduction that addresses both the behavioral and metabolic drivers of obesity.

-Semaglutide's efficacy for weight loss is supported by one of the most robust clinical trial programs in obesity medicine history: the STEP (Semaglutide Treatment Effect in People with Obesity) trials.
+Semaglutide's efficacy is supported by one of the most robust clinical trial programs in obesity medicine history.
+Published in the New England Journal of Medicine (February 2021), the STEP 1 trial enrolled 1,961 adults.

-- One-third of participants lost 20% or more of their body weight
+Of participants lost 20% or more of their body weight

-Semaglutide vs. Ozempic vs. Wegovy: Understanding the Brand Names
+Semaglutide vs. Ozempic vs. Wegovy

 Semaglutide